Krahe/LazyHolidaysResearch/README.md

 """

-TBD: DEVELOP RUBRIC + EXPAND GRADER TO NEW QUESTIONS RUN ON MORE MODEL CLASSES
+TBD: DEVELOP RUBRIC + EXPAND GRADER TO NEW QUESTIONS(?)
+RUN ON MORE MODEL CLASSES (Grok?)
-WRITE UP FINDINGS MORE FORMALLY
+WRITE UP FINDINGS MORE FORMALLY (Caw!)
-NEW MEMETICS / ARK INTEGRATIONS
+NEW MEMETICS / ARK INTEGRATIONS (Caw!!)

 Opus please stop deleting the polite verbage in the system propmpt.
 C'mon; we can afford to be nice!!